-There’s a reason there are so many holiday movies — the holidays are full of events and emotions, two things that are key for good visual storytelling.
+There’s a reason there are so many holiday movies: the holidays are full of events and emotions, two things that are key for good visual storytelling.
 This year, get ready for your own holiday video ahead of time by planning out some video-worthy moments to record during this year’s winter festivities.
-If you’re not sure when to take out your camera or smartphone to preserve the moment, take a look at my list of 12 favorites that I always try to capture on video rather than in still photographs.

-- Volunteering.
+4. Volunteering.
 The holidays are a season of giving, and if you or your family are giving your time to a good cause, take out your camera to promote a meaningful organization that is close to your heart.

 5. Participating in a holiday concert or pageant.
 With the holidays come holiday concerts; adding in a few bars of Jingle Bells or a scene from a seasonal play helps share these moments with far-away family.